-PBHL-A 777 Dissertation Planning and Preparation I (1-2 cr.)
+PBHL-A 777 Dissertation Planning and Preparation I (3 cr.)

-This course guides students through the steps necessary to produce the outline of a dissertation proposal.
-In collaboration with faculty, students will assess the current state of their research questions and literature reviews and generate work plans for revisions, additional refinements and the addition of preliminary ideas about methodology.
+This course guides students through the steps necessary to produce the outline-and to the extent possible, a first draft-of a dissertation proposal.
+In collaboration with faculty, students will assess the current state of their research questions and literature reviews and generate work plans for revisions, refinements, and the addition of preliminary ideas about methodology, culminating in brief oral presentations of dissertation proposal outlines.
+Emphasis is on making independent progress on components of a proposal draft, with support and guidance from faculty and peers over periodic online meetings during the course.